s4lt3d/BasicSerialProtocols/README.md

-This project is intended to make communicating with an arduino much easier.
+This project is intended to ease serial communication between projects and create a simple standard across projects.